Cailan Carpenter is Cook County High School Student. She recently moved to Cook County from Holden Village, Washington.

 Deane Morrison is a science writer at the University of Minnesota, where she authors the Minnesota Starwatch column.
-In this edition of Northern Sky, there's a lot going on in the month of May.

 Local naturalist and retired teacher Larry Weber joins us each Saturday morning to share his observations on what's going on in the great outdoors.

 After a year in Cook County, AFS foreign exchange student Ali Simon is returning to her home country of Paraguay.